Reason and the Greatest Commandment

 Is there a problem because of the differences?
 I don’t think so.
 It is likely that this topic came up more than once since it is an important point of teaching.
 Jesus and other teachers were in agreement on these fundamentals so it was probably a jumping off place multiple times for discussion of related things.
 (For instance in Luke it segues into the Good Samaritan story.)

-Jesus quotes from Deuteronomy, where the original says to love God with all your heart and your soul and your strength.
+Jesus quotes from Deuteronomy, where the commandment originally says to love God with all your heart and your soul and your strength.
 However in Matthew, the quote of Jesus is changed to say that we are to love God with all our heart and soul and mind.

-The first commandment in Deuteronomy‬ ‭6:4-5 is quoted a few times in the Old Testament, but strength is dropped in these quotes (only heart and soul are included).
-Mark and Luke are the only places that include strength.
+The first commandment (found in Deuteronomy 6:4-5) is quoted in the Old Testament a few times, but strength is dropped in these quotes (only heart and soul are included).
+In the New Testament, Mark and Luke are the only places that include strength.
 Matthew and Mark add mind.

-Note that in his quote by his own authority, Jesus changed the greatest commandment that God gave to the Jews.
+Interestingly also note that in his quote by his own authority, Jesus changed the greatest commandment that God gave to the Jews.
 Even if this addition of mind was agreeable to authorities during the time of Jesus, Jesus did modify a primary command of God.
-By this, Jesus established his equivalency to God.
+Implicitly then by this Jesus established his equivalency to God.

 Love through Strength

-The original command emphasized effort because of the inclusion of strength.
-This command was originally given in the context of enumerating Israeli social and religious laws.
+The original command emphasized effort because strength was included.
+This command was originally given in the context of enumerating social and religious laws for Israel.
 Laws are for regulating behavior - an aspect that requires effort.
 It takes strength to modify behavior from what would otherwise come naturally.
-However, compliance to law generally doesn’t require thinking as much as it requires doing.
+Note however that compliance to law generally doesn’t require thinking as much as it requires doing.

 Usually when there are loopholes, judges will develop case law to cover new situations.
 The judges have to think to develop the case law, but afterward the citizens just need strength again to follow the new rules.